ErdemIpek/gnss-visualization/README.md

 - Load GNSS data from a CSV file.
 - Calculate GNSS module projection based on pitch and roll angles.
 - Visualize the vehicle's movement and GNSS projections in 2D.
-- Display the vehicle's pitch and roll in 3D for a more accurate representation of the vehicle's orientation.

 ## Project Structure